 Fig. 2 Selecting of NPort devices

-The ports are configured in Operating Mode tab (Fig. 3).
+The ports are configured in the Operating Mode tab (Fig. 3).

 Fig. 3 Configuration of device ports

 To modify the parameters, check "Modify".
-Double clicking on port opens the Operating mode dialog window.
-It is intended for configuration of operating mode of particular port (Fig. 4).
+Double-clicking on the port opens the Operating mode dialog window.
+It is intended for the configuration of the operating mode of a particular port (Fig. 4).

 Fig. 4 Default configuration of Port 1 using the "NPort Administration Suite".

 Operating Mode must be set to "TCP Server Mode".
-Pay attention to setting of TCP ports - "Local TCP Port" and "Command Port" mainly if D2000 and NPort Device Server are connected via router / firewall.
+Pay attention to the setting of TCP ports - "Local TCP Port" and "Command Port" mainly if D2000 and NPort Device Server are connected via router/firewall.
 See the next paragraph "TCP and UDP ports".